niilante/FFCK/docs/FAQ/FAQ.md

 * [First Party Isolation](https://addons.mozilla.org/en-US/firefox/addon/first-party-isolation/) (because I like to control it per-site basis)

 Keep in mind that I'm a _power user_ which means you might not need all the listed extensions.
 Blindly installing random extension just because someone told you that "they are the best" is always a bad idea.

+### Where does Firefox Multi-Account Containers Extension store its settings?

+The extension localstorage is located under `<your-profile-folder>\storage\default\moz-extension+++<your-extension-id>...\idb\....sqlite`.
+The ID for the extension itself is a random string that's unique you can read it via developer tools or `moz-extension://<your-ID-here>/confirm-page.html?url=...`